Zest-studi-o/bookzone-v2/README.md

 - Other students examples help me to understand the structure of a restaurant booking system app, how to link user stories to epics & what is expected for the README.md such as [project](projecturl)

-- [Code Institue](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentecomm) walkthought tutorials "Hello Django" & "I think therefore I blog".
+- [Code Institue](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentecomm) walkthrough tutorial "Boutique Ado".

 - [Stack overflow](https://stackoverflow.com/) helped me to troubleshoot many of the issues encountered.